mihai-negru/java-merger-files/README.md

 ## **Using the script**

-If you didn't install the script under `/usr/bin` folder that you must copy the script in the **java package** where you want to merge the files
+If you didn't install the script under `/usr/bin` folder, then you must copy the script in the **java package** where you want to merge the files

 If you installed the script then you just have to make sure that you are in